Maya Sharma

 Maya Sharma is a fictional character from the British ITV soap opera Coronation Street, played by Sasha Behar.
-Fans of the program remember Maya for her relationship with Dev Alahan (Jimmi Harkishin) and her feud with Dev's wife Sunita Parekh (Shobna Gulati).
+The character's storylines included her relationship with Dev Alahan (Jimmi Harkishin) and her feud with Dev's wife Sunita Parekh (Shobna Gulati).
 Notably, Maya held the pair hostage in her flat and set the building on fire.
 As she made her escape, Maya was involved in a car crash.